 Freshwater resources were already badly stressed before heat-trapping carbon emissions from fossil fuels began to warm Earth’s surface and affect rainfall.

 Cape Town, though, was not especially beset by any of these problems.
+Indeed, in 2014 the half-dozen reservoirs that served the South African city’s four million people brimmed with rainwater.

 But that was before a record-breaking, three-year, once-every-three-centuries drought reduced them to a quarter capacity or less.